mlevans0/overleaf-server-docs/docs/installation/using-the-toolkit.md

 | `SHARELATEX_EMAIL_FROM_ADDRESS` | This email address will be used as the `from` address for all outgoing emails. | no-reply@lilliput.com
 | `SHARELATEX_ADMIN_EMAIL` | The email address where users can reach the person who runs the site. | it-services@lilliput.com

-Once you have updated these environment variables, save and quit - we're ready to start your instance for the first time.
+Once you have updated these environment variables, save and quit - you're now ready to start your instance for the first time.

 To start your instance run the following command: